Differentiable Thermodynamic Phase-Equilibria for Machine Learning: Results

 To further investigate the differences in performance, Figure~\ref{fig:boxplot_dx} provides a binned analysis of the MAE as a function of the miscibility gap width, defined as $(x'' - x')$ for the DISCOMAX~H model and the Surrogate~G baseline.
 As expected, the modeling of phase behavior becomes increasingly difficult as the system approaches the region of narrower gap widths.
 Here, the DISCOMAX~H model demonstrates a clear advantage in these challenging regimes.
 For gap widths $\le 0.40$, the proposed model significantly reduces both the median error and error variance compared to the Surrogate~G baseline.
 As the gap width increases, the errors for both models converge towards the discretization precision of $0.01$.
-Supplementary results are given in the Supporting Information of this article.
+Additional auxiliary loss-combinations, batch-size, and \gls{gmix}-profile plots are provided in the SI.

 Overall, the findings highlight both the strengths and shortcomings of surrogate-based equilibrium prediction, and they demonstrate that the proposed differentiable DISCOMAX solver provides a more robust and physically grounded foundation for learning equilibrium behavior directly from data.